myllynen/aap-automation/README.md

 ## Next Steps

-To create and get an authentication for Ansible Automation Platform administrator run the helper playbook:
+To create and get an authentication token for Ansible Automation Platform administrator run the helper playbook:

 ```
 # Create and get an administrator token